MarioSimou/style-loader-usable-sample/README.md

 }
 ```

-Page1 component render div with class which is using this variable:
+Page1 component renders div with class, which is using this variable:

 ```
 .class1 {